void-linux/void-linux.github.io/download/index.markdown

 ## Download installable base live images (x86)

-***PLEASE NOTE: To install the desktop environment, DON'T choose "install from network" choose the local install.
-VERY IMPORTANT!***

 Currently there are installable live images for the **x86** and **x86\_64** architectures and there is support to make a local installation (with the included packages) or a network installation (packages are downloaded from official repository).